hn-yu/hn-yu/README.md

 My previous experience is primarily focuses on Computer/Computational Science.

-> We wanted flying cars, instead we got 140 characters. - Peter Thiel alluded to the success of "Twitter"
+> We wanted flying cars, instead we got 140 characters. - Peter Thiel on the success of "Twitter"

 I'm currently working on: